Josephine Heffernan: Bracelet

 Whilst working in the American hospital, Heffernan lost a bracelet with her name engraved.
 The bracelet was found in 2002 by an eight-year-old in a garden in Rimaucourt, who asked his teacher for help in locating the owner and their family.
 This led to a 15-year-long search to find out more about Heffernan, in order to return the bracelet.
 The teacher eventually met with Marjorie Desrosier in 2017, an American Nurse Historian who was giving a local talk about nurses in the First World War.
 They also enlisted the aid of the local Bray Cualann Historical Society.

 The search initially started in the US, as Heffernan was believed to be American, but where ancestry records showed that no-one of that name was born in the years 1880 or 1881.
 The search then widened after she was shown to be of Irish birth.
 The bracelet was returned to Heffernan's family in 2017.
-The return of the bracelet was filmed, and the search was covered in a French language documentary Josephine H by France 2, which first aired in January of 2018.
+The return of the bracelet was filmed, and the search was covered in a French language documentary Josephine H by France 2, which first aired in January 2018.
 An exhibition on the discovery of the bracelet was shown at the Yarn storytelling festival in Bray.